Desmond Armstrong

 Desmond Kevin Armstrong (born November 2, 1964) is an American former soccer defender and midfielder, who was a member of the United States national team from 1987 to 1994.
 He played three seasons in the Major Indoor Soccer League, part of one in the Brazilian First Division, two in the American Professional Soccer League and two in USISL.

-He is currently technical director of FC Columbus in the National Premier Soccer League.
-His son, Ezra and Dida, formerly played for St. Louis City 2.
+After he retired from playing, Armstrong continued to play an active role in the sport, coaching and supporting community clubs.
+In June 2018 he was appointed technical director of FC Columbus in the National Premier Soccer League.

-Player
+Early life

+Desmond Kevin Armstrong was born on November 2, 1964, in Washington, D.C..
+His family first lived in a mainly Black neighborhood in Hyattsville, Maryland.
+His family then moved to Wheaton, Md., a mainly White town, where they lived next to a family of which the father once was a member of the Ku Klux Klan.
+However, this family just ignored the Black family next door and did not trouble them.

+He attended Howard High School in Ellicott City, Maryland, and then University of Maryland.

+Career

 Youth

-Armstrong was born and raised in Washington, D.C.
-Up until age 11, basketball was his main sport and he hadn't played soccer.
+Up until age 11, basketball was Armstrong's main sport.
 After an altercation with another boy on the basketball court, the boy's father, who was a youth soccer coach, invited Armstrong to come try out for his team.
 From that point on Armstrong moved into high school, college, and national team soccer.
-He attended Howard High School in Ellicott City, Maryland.

 Armstrong's college career was spent at the University of Maryland, where he was first team All ACC in 1984 and 1985 and second team All ACC in 1983.
 He played in a total of 78 games for the university, tallying 24 goals and 18 assists.
 In 1986, he was part of the Fairfax Spartans club which won the National Amateur Cup, defeating St. Louis Busch 3–0.
-The Spartans featured other national team players John Kerr, Bruce Murray and John Stollmeyer in addition to Armstrong.
+The Spartans featured other national team players John Kerr, Bruce Murray, and John Stollmeyer in addition to Armstrong.